P1AC: Revisiting Absolute Pose From a Single Affine Correspondence: Evaluation

+\PAR{Numerical stability.} To evaluate the numerical stability of each solver, we computed the rotation and position errors of each solver over 10,000 random problem instances with no added observational noise.
+Figure \ref{subfig:stability} shows the results.
+In the context of the minimal solver literature, the primary objective of such stability tests is \textit{not} to facilitate comparisons between different solvers but to verify the individual stability of each solver, which is indicated by an absence of peaks above $10^{-2}$ to $10^{-1}$.
+It is important to note that $> 99.9\%$ of the errors for P3P and P1AC are located below $10^{-5}$.
+Practically speaking, this suggests these solvers would yield usable results.
+IPPE has substantially worse performance, as expected due to the unavoidable error in the virtual correspondences used to calculate IPPE.

+To further investigate the difference between P1AC and DPR, we analyzed the performance of each solver with respect to the amount of perspective distortion between the reference and query images.
+To quantify the distortion, we applied a QR decomposition of the affine matrix $\Matrix{Q}\Matrix{R} = \Matrix{A}$ such that $\Matrix{Q}$ is a 2D rotation matrix and $\Matrix{R}$ is upper-triangular.
+The value at $R_{12}$ represents the amount of skew in the transformation, and indicates the level of perspective distortion.
+Figure \ref{fig:skew} shows a scatter plot of rotation accuracy versus skew for both solvers over 1M random problem instances.
+DPR has a noticeable increase in error as skew increases, whereas P1AC is unaffected.
+This increase in error is caused by the approximate warping of the AC required for the DPR method.

-We computed the average timing of the solvers over 10,000 random problem instances.
-The solvers were implemented in C++ and timings were made on a Macbook Pro with a 2.6 Ghz 6-core Intel Core i7.
-We used the implemention of Lambda Twist provided in PoseLib \cite{PoseLib}.
+\PAR{Timings.} We computed the average processing times of the solvers over 10,000 random problem instances.
+The solvers were all implemented in C++ and timings were made on an Apple M1 Pro CPU.
+We used the implementations of Lambda Twist and 3Q3 provided in PoseLib \cite{PoseLib} and the implementation of IPPE provided in OpenCV's solvePnP function.
 The results are given in Table \ref{table:timings}.

-Our nullspace solver is about $45\times$ slower than the P3P solver, but the 3Q3 version is only about $4\times$ slower.
-The Lambda Twist solver is based on a careful elimination of the rotation and translation parameters to reveal the underlying elliptic equations in the P3P problem which are solved through diagonalization.
-Since the nullspace solver involves iterative methods such as SVD and eigendecomposition it is slower than the P3P solver.
-The 3Q3 version is faster because it does not need to use SVD and it uses Sturm sequences instead of eigendecomposition to solve for the polynomial roots.
+Among the 1AC variants, P1AC is the fastest with an average timing of 2.73 $\mu$s.
+The Lambda Twist P3P solver is about $6\times$ faster than P1AC.
+Note that this implementation of the P3P solver is based on a careful elimination of the rotation and translation parameters to reveal the underlying elliptic equations in the P3P problem which are solved through diagonalization.